Zdzisław Filipkiewicz

 Zdzisław Henryk Filipkiewicz (June 21, 1916, in Kraków – April 27, 1983, in Kraków) was a Polish basketball player who competed in the 1936 Summer Olympics.

+He was a nine‑time international representative for the Polish national basketball team in 1936–1937 and a Polish club champion with Cracovia in 1938.

 He was part of the Polish basketball team, which finished fourth in the Olympic tournament.
 He played five matches.